ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/preproc_htstream.md

 hts_Stats: Compute read stats.
 hts_SuperDeduper: Identify and remove PCR duplicates.

-Can be downloaded and installed from [here](https://github.com/s4hts/HTStream).
-We hope in the long run to include any and all needed preprocessing routines.
+The source code and pre-compiled binaries for Linux can be downloaded and installed [from the GitHub repository](https://github.com/s4hts/HTStream).

+HTStream is also avaiable on [Bioconda](https://bioconda.github.io/), and there is even an image on [Docker Hub](https://hub.docker.com/r/dzs74/htstream).

+HTStream was designed to be extensible.
+We continue to add new preprocessing routines and welcome contributions from collaborators.

-If you encounter any bugs or have suggestions for improvement, please post them to [issues](https://github.com/ibest/HTStream/issues).
+If you encounter any bugs or have suggestions for improvement, please post them to [issues](https://github.com/s4hts/HTStream/issues).

 # HTStream Setup for our Project